fanjum11/leos/README.md

 - test grading interval : this is the number of stacks blocks during which the creator provides their answers and then each individual verifies the answers.
 Answers from individuals are matched to answer key provided by the creator and winners decided.
 The threshold to be declared a winner in a test is decided by the test creator.
 The test creator also decides the prize money for the test.
 The prize money will be shared amongst the winners.
 - test reward claim interval: this is the interval during which the winners can claim their prizes by invoking the right functions on the smart contract.
 The winners cannot claim their reward once this interval ends.

 The contract creator can get the tokens that are left over after the token prize is paid out.
 The left over could be because some winners did not claim the rewards or because the prize money had a remainder after being distributed to all the winners.
-I

 We next explain the steps that a test creator has to follow briefly.
 Detailed explanations follow this brief description.
-The focus here is just on the smart contract and not on the front end.
+To repeat what was stated earlier, the focus here is just on the smart contract and not on the front end.

 A test creator has to